StackStorm/st2docs/docs/source/reference/action_output_streaming.rst

     st2 execution tail last  # "last" is a special convenience keyword which will automatically
                              # retrieve and use ID of the last execution which has been scheduled.

-This command listens for new data on the StackStorm event stream API and prints it once it's available.
+This command listens for new data on the StackStorm event stream API and prints it as it becomes available.

 Keep in mind that this command utilizes the stream API endpoint so it will only print any new data which comes in after you ran the command.

-If you want to view output of an execution which has completed, you can utilize execution output API endpoint (see below) or use the execution get one API endpoint (``GET /v1/executions/<execution id>``) and access ``result`` attribute on the returned object.
+If you want to view output of an execution which has completed, you can use the execution output API endpoint (see below) or use the executions API endpoint (``GET /v1/executions/<execution id>``) and access the ``result`` attribute on the returned object.

 .. code-block:: bash